Information for residents and business

 Access to vantage points

-Most vantage points around the harbour foreshore will have free access this year.
-With many people expected to attend these areas, it’s important to plan, arrive early together and secure your spot.
+Most vantage points around the harbour foreshore will have free access.
+Be sure to plan, arrive early together and secure your spot.

-Here’s what businesses and residents need to know about Sydney New Year’s Eve 2023.
+Here’s what you need to know about Sydney New Year’s Eve.

 Parking restrictions and road closures

-Special event clearway parking restrictions will be in effect on most roads across the city centre from 6am on New Year’s Eve to 4am on New Year’s Day.
+Special event clearways are in place on most roads across the city centre from 2am on New Year’s Eve to 4am on New Year’s Day.
 Times vary, check signs for details.

-Roads start closing from as early as 4am on New Year’s Eve, with major closures from 7pm.
+Roads will start closing from as early as 4am on New Year’s Eve, with major closures from 2pm.
 Most roads reopen by 4am on New Year’s Day.

 Business operations